 Case-based conference co-led by EM and Internal Medicine residents with a focus on approaches to clinical care and resource availability in different settings, as well as inter-disciplinary communication.

 Case-based conference led by EM and CCM Ultrasound faculty focusing on critical care and ED Ultrasound resuscitation core content.

 Taught by CCM/EM faculty, these quarterly workshops incorporate lectures and hands-on/Simulation-based modules to teach topics such as ventilator management, resuscitation, and the difficult airway.

 Annual off-site exercise that includes teaching by Wilderness Medicine faculty and hands-on experience with managing clinical scenarios in an austere setting.

-Annual session allows residents at all levels of training to engage one-on-one with faculty as they walk though cases Oral boards style.
+Regularly recurring series that allows residents at all levels of training to engage one-on-one with faculty as they walk through cases Oral boards style.